 Notes

-- Dairy-Free or Vegan Mashed Potatoes: Simply swap the dairy butter and cream for vegan options.
-To turn this recipe into vegan mashed potatoes, dairy-free butter like Earth Balance or Melt vegan butter are great options.
+- Dairy-Free Mashed Potatoes or Vegan Mashed Potatoes: Swap the dairy butter and cream for vegan options.
+Dairy-free butter like Earth Balance or Melt vegan butter great options, as well as olive oil.
 Vegan heavy cream can be found in most grocery stores, and popular brands are Silk and MimicCreme, while Trader Joe's has its own brand.
-Try to avoid flavored creams, such as coconut, as these will change the taste of the mashed potatoes.
+Avoid flavored creams, such as coconut, as these will change the taste of the mashed potatoes.
+You can also use dairy free milk such as oat milk or soy milk if you can't find cream, but coconut milk and almond milk won't work because of their sweetness and flavor.

 - In the fridge: Leftover mashed potatoes can be stored in the fridge in an airtight container for up to four days.